The Kingdom of God Now

 When we skip these steps, we drift into error.
 But when we do the work, the fog clears.
 We stop being confused by ancient customs and start seeing the timeless heart of God.

 This site is a collection of that faithful study.
-Each chapter analysis is designed to move you from History (The Context) to Theology (The Truth) to Application (The Kingdom of God today).
+Each chapter analysis is designed to move you from History (The Context) to Theology (The Truth) to Doxology (The Worship).
+We want to move beyond just knowing about Him, to actually beholding Him.